 Participants should expect to spend an average of three hours per week on leadership coursework, distance-based learning and project activities using some or all of the following modalities: video talks, video clips, audio components, guided readings, discussion boards, interactive web activities, threaded discussions, on-line interactive modules and video conference sessions.
 Additional time may be spent periodically on activities related to executive coaching sessions or project needs.

 Please see a schedule of coursework, including course descriptions, time commitment required, and details about the course formats.
 The first week of classes for every course will be held in-person, and remaining sessions could be joined in-person or via video conference; participant expectations will be determined based on your location and preference after discussion with the instructor.

 No. There are no restrictions on what the project can address.

 The Certificate in Health Care Transformation is geared toward health care professionals who have a health care transformation idea, which they would like to improve or refine.
 Participants should be well-positioned professionally to have the opportunity to serve a leadership role in getting approved and executing their project proposal.
 The program will provide professionals in the health care sector with the skills needed to develop and lead health care transformation and improve health within their communities and practice settings.
-The program welcomes health care professionals and graduate/post-graduate level trainees from a wide variety of disciplines and sectors such as, but not limited to: allied health, health care administration, health care insurance, health and human services, medicine, nursing, pharmaceutical industry and pharmacy.
+The program welcomes health care professionals and graduate/post-graduate level trainees from a wide variety of disciplines and sectors such as, but not limited to: allied health, health care administration, health care insurance, health and human services, medicine, nursing, pharmaceutical industry, pharmacy, and social work.